 CARPOOL SIGNS HELD OUT YOUR CAR WINDOW WILL GREATLY HELP SPEED UP LOADING.

-IF YOU HAVE NOT RECEIVED YOUR PARENT HANDBOOK, COME IN AND PICK ONE UP.
+IF YOU HAVE NOT ALREADY RECEIVED YOUR PARENT HANDBOOK THROUGH EMAIL PLEASE

-WE ARE NOW COLLECTING, HALF GALLON MILK CARTONS and PRINGLES CANS.
-THANKS.
+LET ME KNOW.
+WE ARE NOW COLLECTING, HALF GALLON MILK CARTONS and PRINGLES

 DATES TO REMEMBER:

 September 29 & 30.……… School picture Day for Individual Portraits

 October 25, 26 & 27..……… Pumpkin Patch Parade